-This depends on whether the change should be applied to all database connections or not.
+This depends on whether the change should be applied to all database connections or just a single one.
 If the majority of database connections should use the new value then it is recommended to set it in Tool Properties.

 Any overridden properties in the Connection Properties tab are indicated with an icon in the Properties tab label.